Why the Future of Travel Is Transformational, Not Touristic

 2. How is transformational travel different from traditional tourism?

-Tourism often focuses on attractions and leisure, while transformational travel focuses on internal change, cultural connection, and deeper impact — both for the traveler and the places they visit.
+Tourism usually centers on attractions and leisure, while transformational travel is about personal change, cultural connection, and making a deeper impact for both the traveler and the places they visit.

 3. What are some examples of transformational travel experiences?